WTC VCF Covered Illnesses & Cancers for Individuals

 Work with the Top Victim Rights Law Firm in New York City

 We assist people with WTC VCF covered illnesses to apply for and claim their rightful compensation from the United States.
-Fuchsberg - Cannata Law Firms will support you through each step of the process.
+Gregory Cannata and Associates will support you through each step of the process.
 These include:

 - Determining eligibility based on your illness and other factors such as time spent in the Ground Zero exposure area.